 Are countertop seams noticeable?

-A well-placed, color-matched, properly leveled seam is barely visible.
-Poor seams come from rushed or careless work.
+A well-placed, color-matched, properly leveled seam is barely visible and smooth to the touch.
+Noticeable seams come from rushed or careless work.

-Where they are least visible and stressed — near sinks or cooktops, at inside corners, or in shorter runs.
+Where they are least visible and least stressed — near sinks or cooktops, at inside corners, or in shorter runs, with placement planned around the stone’s pattern.

 Can my countertop be seamless?

-Small kitchens may fit on one slab with no seam.
-Larger projects aim for minimal, well-hidden seams.
+Small kitchens or single runs may fit on one slab with no seam.
+Larger projects aim for minimal, well-hidden seams rather than none.

 Get expertly finished seams